Lenyadri Caves, Junnar

 These caves have been created in the 1st – 3rd century AD as a Buddhist monastery.
 Later one of the Buddhist dwellings was turned into a popular shrine of Hindu god Ganesh.

 Caves are reached by stepping 283 stone cut steps arranged in ten flights, built in the 19th century.
-Visitors of Ganesh temple see this as a symbol of sensual pleasures which Ganesh had to overcome.
+Visitors of the Ganesh temple see this as a symbol of sensual pleasures which Ganesh had to overcome.

 Buddhists created these caves according to the canon of time – Hinayana.
 Group of 30 caves contains two large shrines – chaitya griha and one small chaitya.
 Other caves were created as dwellings for monks – viharas.
 Most viharas consist of the verandah, central hall, and cells arranged around the central hall.

 As it is usual for Indian rock-cut caves, the caves in the main group are numbered, in this site from the east to the west.

 Hill contains four more rock-cut caves which seem to be older than the caves in the main group.
-One of these caves is small chaitya with entrance carved decoration – lotus, geometric patterns.
+One of these caves is a small chaitya with entrance carved decoration – lotus, geometric patterns.
 Other caves also contain shrines.

 Lenyadri caves have preserved traces of ancient cave paintings and inscriptions.